artemmavrin/latex-homework/README.md

   Use this option to hide solutions in the output.
   With this option enabled, you can still write solutions in the `solution` environment, but these solutions will not show up in the final document.
+* `qed`:
+  Use this option if you want an end-of-proof symbol printed at the end of solutions.

 **Use the `article` class options**